AgentOps-AI/Jaiqu/README.md

 ### Features
 * **Translate any schema to any schema** AI agent automatically maps data from a source schema to a desired format by iteratively prompting GPT-4 to create valid jq query syntax.
 * **Schema validation** Given a requirement schema, automatically validate whether the required data is present in the input json.
 * **Fuzzy term matching** Infers keys based on symantic similarity (i.e. datetime vs date_time).
-GPT-4 automaticlaly maps and translates input keys to desired output keys.
+GPT-4 automatically maps and translates input keys to desired output keys.

 ### Example usage: